How To Profit From The Wealthy Mainland Chinese

 When China's capital account finally starts to really loosen, we are going to see a flood of money looking to buy real assets around the world.
 Given tremendous volatility and constant government interference, no mainland Chinese person I know really believes in the long term sustainability of China's stock markets.
 Wealthy Chinese seek secure assets just like us.
 In their eyes, the US and Canada offer the security they desire.

-Explore real estate crowdsourcing opportunities.
 If you don't have the downpayment to buy a property, don't want to deal with the hassle of managing real estate, or don't want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+I've personally invested $270,000 in Fundrise to diversify my real estate holdings.

 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you're looking for strictly investing income returns.